Skip to content

 • The absolute and individual employment prohibition also applies to freelance employees.

-Once a pregnancy has been established, every pregnant woman resident in Austria receives a Mother-Child Passport from her doctor.
+Once a pregnancy has been established, every pregnant woman resident in Austria receives a Parent-Child Passport from her doctor.

 The passport is used for preventive health care for pregnant women and infants up to the age of five.